 Are there any health benefits to eating Worcestershire sauce?

-Isn’t it wonderful when we make condiments from scratch?
+Isn’t it wonderful when we can make condiments from scratch?
 I hope you enjoyed my post today on making homemade Worcestershire sauce.
-Let me know if you make your own.
+Let me know if you make your own, and if so, what ingredients you used to make it taste just right for your family.
 May God Bless this world, Linda